IK-AVI/doctest/README.md

 + Creation of routines that automates the control of several products.

-The _BeoLiving Intelligence_ controller is upgradable to a full professional smart home solution through a one-time paid firmware upgrade (
+The _BeoLiving Intelligence_ controller is upgradable to a full professional smart home solution through a one-time paid license (_BeoLiving
-_BeoLiving Intelligence PRO_).
-With this optional upgrade, _BeoLiving Intelligence_ transforms into a controller for all world market brands of dedicated home automation systems.
+Intelligence PRO_).
+With this optional upgrade license, _BeoLiving Intelligence_ transforms into a controller for all world market brands of dedicated home automation systems.
 Even if you don’t own any _Bang & Olufsen_ products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted _BeoLiving App_.

+The main additions of the _BeoLiving Intelligence PRO_ upgrade are:

++ Control products from some of the most popular Home Automation brands through your smart device.
++ Web interface for configuration, with more customization such as area and zone creations, and more.
++ Control your products through the web interface.
++ Control your products through Bang & Olufsen TVs.
++ Customization of the BeoLiving App.

 ## Start now!